Official Rules and Regulations

 f) Shooting a Tyee.

-g) Throwing a gaff at the Tyee before the leader is within reach of the boatman.
+g) Throwing a gaff at the Tyee before leader is within reach of the boatman.

 h) Use of a lily iron, harpoon, lance, or gaff over four feet in length.